MsftArg-AI/OpenAI-CognitiveSearch/README.md

 1. Create a new folder and switch to it in the terminal
 1. Run `azd login`
-1. Run `azd init -t azure-search-openai-demo`
+1. Run `azd init -t OpenAI-CognitiveSearch`
     * For the target location, the regions that currently support the models used in this sample are **East US** or **South Central US**.
 For an up-to-date list of regions and models, check [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models)

 #### Starting from scratch: